 Temporarily restricted net assets - Net assets subject to donor-imposed stipulations that may or will be met, either by actions of the Foundation and/or the passage of time.
 When a donor restriction is satisfied, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-As of June 30, 2015 and 2014, all temporarily restricted net assets are related to the Community Services Grant.

 Permanently restricted net assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Foundation.
 Generally, the donors of these assets permit the Foundation to use all or part of the income earned on any related investments for general or specific purposes.
-There were no permanently restricted net assets as of June 30, 2015 or 2014.
+There were no permanently restricted net assets as of June 30, 2016 or 2015.